Table of Contents

 Performing a network assessment may seem like a daunting task, but with the right tools and techniques, you can uncover hidden weaknesses and vulnerabilities in your network infrastructure like a seasoned detective.

-In this blog post, we'll show you how to perform a network assessment like a network detective, from mapping out your network topology to identifying potential security threats.
+In this blog post, we'll show you how to perform a network assessment like a network detective, from mapping out your network topology to identifying potential security threats and what network assessment questionnaire to follow.
 So grab your magnifying glass and let's get started!

 Network Assessments are an essential risk management tool and should be performed to qualify your network for a new service deployment or migration such as: